nylnook/nylnook-website/src/documents/en/support.html.md

 # F.A.Q.
 - **Why per month, not per episode?**

-the episodes are of unequal length, if I ask counterparties by episodes, it would force me to rush through the longest episodes, which I don't want to do.
+the episodes are of unequal length, if I ask for pledges by episodes, it would force me to rush through the longest episodes, which I don't want to do.

 - **What is the difference between signing up to the Newsletter and behind the scenes posts in the Tipeee News ?**